All Episodes

 You can count on us at AP.

-We'll be in there, we'll have the first stories in the first pictures.
+We'll have the first stories and the first pictures.

-But don't look to us for any pictures or graphics of any holy Korans that might erupt in flames on the front lawns of oddball preachers' churches back in a moment.
+But don't look to us for any pictures or graphics of any holy Qurans that might erupt in flames on the front lawns of oddball preachers' churches back in the moment.

-Should be allowed to have a uh little observation here as we go into our Prophet Center timeout here at the top of the hour.
+Open Line Friday, Rush Limbaugh, having more fun than a human being should be allowed to have a little observation here as we go into our prophet center timeout here at the top of the hour.

 President Obama is left-handed.